doorcountylandtrust/dclt-strategic-system/docs/01_STRATEGY/Website_Strategy_Hub/Website_Content_Strategy_and_Migration_Plan/Information_Architecture/How we Save Land/How We Save Land Rewrite.md

 # Rewritten Content System: How We Save Land Section

 This document contains the full strategic rewrites for the "How We Save Land" section of the Door County Land Trust website.
 It includes a page-by-page restructuring using modular content blocks, refined calls-to-action, and updated voice and tone guidelines to align with the organizational mission.
+This version integrates insights from internal staff interviews.

 ---